 With Cheryl’s extensive experience she looks forward to accepting referrals from this website and placing new clients with the most appropriately trained therapist to met their individual needs.

-Here are just a few of the twelve therapists working from the centre.
+Here are just a few of over twenty therapists working from the centre.
 More therapist profiles will be added soon.

 MSc CBT, BSc (Hons) Healthcare Practice, Diploma Nursing- Mental Health.